Education and qualifications:

 Please describe your role or position within your workplace.

-I am a Senior Lecturer (Associate Professor) at Loughborough University.
-My job is to academically lead the development and enhancement of the research, teaching and enterprise activities in the School of Aeronautical, Automotive, Chemical and Materials Engineering.
-I am teaching both Mechanical and Chemical Engineering subjects.
+I am a Professor and the Head of Department of Chemical Engineering at Loughborough University.
+My job is to academically lead the development and enhancement of the research, teaching and enterprise activities of the department.
 My research focuses on renewable and low-carbon energy engineering such as fuel cells, solar fuels and Carbon Capture Utilisation and Storage (CCUS) to tackle the Energy Trilemma of energy security, energy equity (accessibility and affordability) and environmental sustainability.

 Can you describe a typical working day?